wuan/blitzortung_apps/content/en/docs/apps/android/references.md

 # References

-This is just a collectinon of links to online review of the app we found on the internet.
+This is just a collection of links to online reviews of the app and other references we found on the internet.

 * https://www.thegreatoutdoorsmag.com/review/blitzortung-app-review/